-James T. Gillis, Chairman of the Board of Directors, Director - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
+James T. Gillis, Director & Chairman of the Board - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
 Inc., a private company which provides management services to public companies.
 He is the past President and current Chair of Cassidy Gold Corp.